BOLD Center Staff

 She has extensive corporate experience in the telecommunications industry where she developed and implemented large-scale systems for AT&T, Bell Laboratories, U S WEST and Covad Communications.

 Communications and Event Planning Specialist

 firstname.lastname@example.org (303) 492-1761

-Jessica Lanan is the communications and event planning specialist for the BOLD Center, and plays a key role in advertising and facilitating BOLD events and programs for diverse audiences.
-From developing BOLD Center publications and printed work to supporting the website and social networking, Jessica puts a face on the BOLD Center for the world.
+Kaitlyn O’Toole is the communications and event planning specialist for the BOLD Center, and plays a key role in advertising and facilitating BOLD events and programs for diverse audiences.
+From developing BOLD Center publications and printed work to supporting the website and social networking, Kaitlyn puts a face on the BOLD Center for the world.

-Jessica is a Colorado native and received her BA in art from Scripps College.
+Kaitlyn is from Des Moines, Iowa and graduated from Iowa State University with a B.F.A. in Graphic Design.
 Feel free to contact her with questions about the website or any upcoming events.

 K-12 Engineering Education Coordinator

 Janet serves as the Associate Director of K-12 Engineering Education for the BOLD Center.
 Involved in the College’s outreach initiative since summer 2000, she collaborates with the BOLD Center’s ambitious K-12 engineering initiative, including their capacity-building and school partnership programs.
 She coordinates the Integrated Teaching and Learning Program’s NSF-funded TEAMS Program (Tomorrow’s Engineers… creAte. iMagine.
 Succeed.) which engages over 2000 K-12 students in engineering weekly throughout the academic year and is a contributing curriculum writer and editor for the TeachEngineering digital library.